Evexi/Evexi/readme.md

 ##### PIP (>1.9.0)

+Picture in picture should be triggered within the lifecycle events 'playing' & 'stopping'.
+Please see [here](examples/pip.html) for details.
 Picture in picture allows you to display the feed from display port within a window as part of the content you are creating.

 ````typescript